-Challa: Getting the fundamentals right is table-stakes – space, design, reliability, amenities and service all play into this.
-Beyond that, it’s utilising technology to enable us to operate differently than a traditional hotel.
-For us, that means putting power back into the hands of the guest and building an experience that is truly personalised to them.
+Challa: Getting the fundamentals right is table-stakes – space, design, reliability, amenities, and service all play into this.
+Beyond that, it’s utilizing technology to enable us to operate differently than a traditional hotel.
+For us, that means putting power back into the hands of the guest and building an experience that is truly personalized to them.

 Taking customer service as an example, there’s this perspective that there needs to be someone physically on the property to feel like guests are being taken care of.
 Just having someone on staff doesn’t actually solve a reliable guest experience.
 We believe that you can make someone feel taken care of with technology.
 Rather than a guest waiting in line to get their key from a front desk, we implemented easy access key codes.
 If the guest needs an issue addressed, we manage that via a 24/7 mobile concierge who they can easily text message and receive a response from within 30 seconds.

-Click.: How does Sonder currently utilise technology to maximise operational efficiencies while cutting costs?
+Click.: How does Sonder currently utilize technology to maximize operational efficiencies while cutting costs?

 Challa: We have applied technology to many of the external and internal functions of a hotel from housekeeping management to property selection.
 This allows us to keep a lean operation, so we can then pass those savings onto the customer.
-We’ve cut operational costs by 70% compared to a standard hotel and that’s why we’re also 20% less expensive than a traditional 4-star property.
+With this approach, we’ve cut operational costs by 70% compared to a standard hotel, and that’s why we’re also 20% less expensive than a traditional 4-star property.

-In my world, it is fairly unusual that a hotel would build its entire revenue management and distribution tech stack from scratch.
-For example, typical hotels require several revenue managers on site.
+In my world, it is fairly unusual that a hotel would build their entire revenue management and distribution tech stack from scratch – for example, typical hotels require several revenue managers on site.
 We have built our own revenue management platform with bespoke metrics and models that allow us to run the whole operation centrally and for a fraction of the cost.

 Click.: Sonder is aiming to be the largest hospitality brand in the world by 2025.
 How will it get there?

 Challa: First and foremost, we need to build a killer guest experience.
-One of our core goals for next year is not only to maintain a high net promoter score – currently above 70, which is very high compared to industry standards – but also a high review score on places like Booking.com.
-Until now, we have focused more on how to maintain hotel standards with technology not really reinvent the experience.
+One of our core goals for next year is not only to maintain a high net promoter score—currently above 70, which is very high compared to industry standards—but also a high review score on places like Booking.com.
+Until now, we have focused more on how to maintain hotel standards with technology rather than reinventing the experience.
 We are only at the tip of the iceberg with what we can develop.

 The second thing is ensuring we continue to build supply and grow as rapidly as we did last year.
 In order to be the biggest hospitality brand, you actually need to have a global footprint.
 We have to, of course, do this in a responsible way.